Official GrowthBook MCP Server

 Claude Code uses command-line commands to add MCP servers.
 Run the following command in your terminal:

-claude mcp add --transport stdio --env GB_API_KEY=YOUR_API_KEY --env GB_API_URL=YOUR_API_URL --env GB_APP_ORIGIN=YOUR_APP_ORIGIN --env GB_EMAIL=YOUR_EMAIL growthbook -- npx -y @growthbook/mcp@latest
+claude mcp add growthbook --transport stdio --env GB_API_KEY=YOUR_API_KEY --env GB_API_URL=YOUR_API_URL --env GB_APP_ORIGIN=YOUR_APP_ORIGIN --env GB_EMAIL=YOUR_EMAIL -- npx -y @growthbook/mcp@latest

 All options (--transport, --env, etc.) must come before the server name.
 The -- (double dash) separates the server name from the command and arguments that get passed to the MCP server.